-After you add a report to the Tutorial project, you need to define a data source, which is connection information the report uses to access data from either a relational database, multidimensional database, or other resource.
+In this lesson, you're going to define a data source, connection information the report uses to access data from a relational database or other sources.

-In this lesson, you will use the AdventureWorks2012 sample database as your data source.
-This tutorial assumes that this database is located in a default instance of SQL Server Database Engine that is installed on your local computer.
+For this report, you're going to add the AdventureWorks2016 sample database as your data source.
+This tutorial assumes that the database is located in the default instance of SQL Server Database Engine and installed on your local computer.

 To set up a connection

-This connection string assumes that SQL Server Data Tools (SSDT), the report server, and the AdventureWorks2012 database are all installed on the local computer and that you have permission to log on to the AdventureWorks2012 database.
+This connection string assumes that SQL Server Data Tools (SSDT), the report server, and the AdventureWorks2016 database are all installed on the local computer.

-Click OK. data source AdventureWorks2012 is added to the Report Data pane.
+Report Designer adds the data source AdventureWorks2016 to the Report Data pane.

-You have successfully defined a connection to the AdventureWorks2012 sample database.
-Next, you will create the report.
-See Lesson 3: Defining a Dataset for the Table Report (Reporting Services) to define a dataset for the report.
+In this lesson, you've successfully defined a connection to the AdventureWorks2016 sample database.
+Continue with Lesson 3: Defining a Dataset for the Table Report (Reporting Services) to define a dataset for the report.